cgalab/wevo/README.md

-# wevo (Version 0.1)
+# wevo (Version 0.2)

 `wevo` is currently an experimental prototype implementation.
 It computes the multiplicatively weighted Voronoi diagram of a given point set.
-Example input files can be found in the `inputs` folder.
+Example input files can be found in the `inputs` folder. `wevo` is able to parse `.pnts` as well as `.graphml` input files.
+Note that the current version of `wevo` was exclusively developed and tested on Linux systems.

 ## Build
 The easiest way to build `wevo` is by using the corresponding `CMakeLists.txt` file.
 If you also want to use the built-in view then don't forget to build `wevo` with the `BUILD_VIEW` option.
 To run some examples, execute the `run_examples.sh` script that is situated in the `build` directory.
 In particular, execute the following commands (from the `wevo` directory) to run our example inputs: